edneu/-datasciencecoursera/README.md

 -datasciencecoursera
 ====================

-This is a repo created for the Data Sciece Toolbox Class by Ed Neu
+This is a repo created for the Data Science Toolbox Class by Ed Neu